 Onyx, a beautiful Percheron/Morgan cross with a curly mane, is one of Carlisle Academy’s long-time therapy horses.
 She works in the adaptive riding program as well as recreational, and is a seasoned competitor with Team Carlisle.
 Steady and patient, she loves to be groomed, as evidenced by the softness that comes to her eye when her students come for their lessons.

 Beauty is our pint-sized ambassador.
 She used to travel throughout York and Cumberland counties in the Mini Horse Visitation Program, but has since retired and now spends her days on the farm.
 Beauty is helping our school group friends learn all about about horse care.
 She enjoys being pampered during her grooming sessions and being taken for walks down the road with her friends.

 Mabel is a beautiful Morgan/Belgian mare and no stranger to Spring Creek Farm.
-Mabel expanded her horizons to become an adaptive riding lesson horse in 2006 when her owner, Jessica Standish, offered Mabel’s services.
-Since then she has become a key member of our 4-legged staff, and has added hippotherapy to her long list of talents.
+Mabel expanded her horizons to become an Adaptive Riding lesson horse in 2006 and then moved on to becoming a star Hippotherapy and Para-Dressage horse as well.
+Since then she has become a key member of our 4-legged staff, and a favorite among the students.
 Mabel enjoys jumping and dressage in our sports and recreation programs.
 She is sure-footed with the smoothest canter around, great for riders reaching new goals.

 Zoe is a beautifully trained Hanovarian mare with a sweet and gentle nature.
 Trained in dressage through second level, Zoe’s talents lie in her kindness and ability to help riders advance their equestrian skills.
 She was lovingly donated by Mary Giftos.